6 Best Practices and Key Success Factors for Innovation Management

 The question is: where to start?

-Fortunately, constant improvement doesn’t have to be insurmountably difficult.
+Fortunately, continuous improvement doesn’t have to be insurmountably difficult.
 As in any other project, start by assessing your current state, and in which areas you’d like to see improvement.

 Next, set a clear goal and build a plan that will help you to keep moving to the right direction.
 Develop your skills by gathering relevant experience, set clear expectations and standards and look at measurable results.
 You should also make sure you improve your strategy as you grow.